lunfardo314/easyutxo/README.md

 # EasyUTXO
-A simple UTXO ledger with advanced concepts
+A simple yet extendable, programmable and powerful UTXO ledger model with advanced concepts

 EasyUTXO is a work in progress.
 This _readme_ is preliminary